isabella232/AdColony-Unity-Plugin/README.md

 ## v3.3.11 (2019/07/15)
 * Updated to AdColony SDK 3.3.11 (Android)
 * [Android] Fixed ConcurrentModificationException that was exposed with a server-side update.
+* [Android] Fixed an issue related to partial downloads that potentially caused AdColony to become disabled.

 ## v3.3.10 (2019/06/12)
 * Updated to AdColony SDK 3.3.8.1 (iOS) and 3.3.10 (Android)